 - Possession of kegs of alcohol is permitted only with a permit from the town of Amherst.
 A town permit must be applied for from the Amherst police chief at least one week prior to the event.

 - Beer kegs are not permitted on campus without the prior approval of the area coordinator for the area for parties in student residences and the appropriate student life professional for all campus events.
-In all cases, a copy of the completed permit must be provided to campus safety prior to the event.
+In all cases, a copy of the completed permit must be provided to campus safety and wellbeing prior to the event.

 Events with Alcohol